kodtld/Markov-s-Letters/documentation/manual.md

 - Degree 5: A Markov chain of degree 5 considers the current state, its immediate successor, the two states that precede the current state, and the two states that precede the predecessor of the current state.<br>

 If you just select the state and hit generate, the application will generate corresponding degree sentences based on the corpus. <br><br>
-You can also give a starting prompt, and if the given word/sequence is found in the corpus, the generation will start with given prompt.
-If the prompt is shorter than selected state (ex. one word prompt with state 2) and it's not found in the corpus, the generator will select a random starting prompt for the generation.
+You can also give a starting prompt (not case sensitive), and if the given word/sequence is found in the corpus, the generation will start with given prompt.
+If the prompt is shorter than selected state (ex. one word prompt with state 2) and it's not found in the corpus, the generator will select a random starting Ngram for the generation.
+The corpus is stripped of numerals, so if a numeral is given as starting prompt, a random Ngram is selected.
 ## Installation
 You can download the project with the command:
 ```